oimodeler/oimodeler/docs/source/models.rst

          oimParam at 0x2610e25e280 : d=2 ± 0 mas range=[-inf,inf] free=True ,
          oimParam at 0x2610e25e2b0 : d=4 ± 0 mas range=[-inf,inf] free=True ]

-Each one can also be accessed using their name as an attribute:
+Each one can also be accessed using their name:

 .. code-block:: ipython3

-    pprint(c1.params['d'].x0)
+    pprint(c1.d.x0)

 .. parsed-literal::